 And then all the wives, mothers, and girlfriends, truly dedicated people who are working all kinds of crazy shifts so their kiosk stands are always clean and ready.
 I bless them for their work!
 I miss seeing you.
 Not only do I need you to make my flight a bit more comfortable, but also your patience reminds me of a pillar amidst busyness.

-We need you to stay here, when we get away!
+We need you to stay here, while we get away!

 And there’s the rub.